nebula-labs-xyz/protocol-docs/contracts/ecosystem/Ecosystem.sol/contract.Ecosystem.md

 - throws: InvalidAmount if the amount is not within the valid range

+- throws: InvalidVestingSchedule if duration is not within reasonable bounds

 - throws: AmountExceedsSupply if the total issued partnership tokens exceed the partnership supply